ionic-team/ionic-site/docs/v2/api/components/action-sheet/ActionSheet/index.md

 * Returns:
-  <code>Promise</code> Promise that resolves when the action menu is open.
+  <code>Promise</code> Promise that resolves when the action sheet is open.